-Millford Plantation, built in 1839-41, is considered by many to be the finest example of Greek Revival residential architecture in America.
+Millford, built in 1839-41, is considered by many to be the finest example of Greek Revival residential architecture in America.
 The grandeur of the house, located in such a remote section of rural South Carolina, seems to come as a surprise to first-time visitors, who must drive over miles of dirt roads and through moss-draped forests to reach the house.
 Suddenly the house appears out of nowhere, in all its classical glory – six massive fluted Corinthian columns, 16-foot ceilings, floor-to-ceiling windows, a domed rotunda enclosing a spectacular circular staircase – all the features to impress that are inherent in Greek Revival architecture.
-Surrounded by live oaks, magnolias and green lawns, Millford seems as though it might be part of a dream.
+Read more about the architecture.